Motorola 6845

 The 6845 is not an entire display solution on its own; the chip's main function is to properly time access to the display memory, and to calculate the memory address of the next portion to be drawn.
 Other circuitry in the machine then uses the address provided by the 6845 to fetch the pattern and then draw it.
 The implementation of that hardware is entirely up to the designer and varied widely among machines.
 The 6845 is intended for character displays, but could also be used for pixel-based graphics, with some clever programming.

-Among its better-known uses is the BBC Micro, Amstrad CPC, and Videx VideoTerm display cards for the Apple II.
+Among its better-known uses are the BBC Micro, Amstrad CPC, and Videx VideoTerm display cards for the Apple II.
 It is also part of many early graphics adapter cards for the IBM PC, including the MDA, Hercules Graphics Card (HGC), Color Graphics Adapter (CGA) and the Plantronics Colorplus.
 Its functionality was duplicated and extended by custom circuits in the EGA and VGA PC video adapters.

+Design

 Originally designed by Hitachi as the HD46505, Hitachi-built versions are in a wide variety of Japanese computers, from Sony, Sharp, Panasonic, and Casio.
-It is also known as the 6845 CRTC or the CRTC6845, meaning "cathode ray tube controller".
+Cloned later as MB89321A by Fujitsu.
+It is also known as the 6845 CRTC or the CRTC6845, meaning "cathode-ray tube controller".
 This version was used on the Apricot PC and Victor 9000 to provide a 800x400 resolution monochrome display.

 A common clone of this CRT controller is the United Microelectronics Corporation (UMC) UM6845E CRT controller.
 During the time of cold war technology embargoes, the 6845 was cloned in Bulgaria under the designation CM607.
+The 6845 was very similar and related to the later 6545 manufactured by MOS Technology (Commodore Semiconductor Group) and Rockwell (in two versions).